Temperature driven false vacuum decay in coherently coupled Bose superfluids: Theoretical framework and initial state preparation

 where $\langle \cdots \rangle$ denotes the averaging over different noise realizations.
+The same choice of energy cutoff has also been used previously to reproduce experimental results for single-component condensates in 2D configurations~\cite{miki_ota_18,Larcher2018}.
+This is consistent with earlier SPGPE-based studies of analogue false vacuum decay in ultracold atomic systems, where a cutoff of the form $\epsilon_{\mathrm{cut}} \sim k_B T$ (equivalently, $k_{\mathrm{cut}} = \sqrt{2T}$ in dimensionless units) has been adopted based on standard classical-field considerations ~\cite{Billam_2023,Billam_21,Billam_20}.
+Importantly, the exact value of the cutoff is not crucial, provided it remains within a physically reasonable range, as the results are largely insensitive to its precise choice~\cite{Liu_16, Billam_20}.
 Following Refs.~\cite{liu_12,su_12, su_17}, we assume that the noise term is the same for both components.
 The dissipation parameter $\gamma$ couples the coherent region to the incoherent thermal reservoir.
 Its value affects the thermalization rate, but it does not alter the main properties of the final state after equilibration.
 Unless otherwise stated, we choose $\gamma=0.01$.
 Finally, for convenience, we introduce the temperature scale $T_s=|\kappa|n/k_B$, referred to as the effective spin temperature, to represent $T$ in dimensionless units.

-It is worth stressing that, within SGPE, results obtained from independent noise realizations may be regarded consistent with the representation of the outcomes of individual experimental runs (see, e.g.,~\cite{Sakmann_16,Sakmann_17,Olsen_17}).
+It is worth stressing that, within SPGPE, results obtained from independent noise realizations may be regarded consistent with the representation of the outcomes of individual experimental runs (see, e.g.,~\cite{Sakmann_16,Sakmann_17,Olsen_17}).
 Due to the stochastic nature of the noise, each realization yields different dynamical trajectories, as it is also the case in repeated measurements.
 However, experiments cannot follow the temporal evolution of individual stochastic trajectories; a measurement at time $t$ simply captures the outcome of one realization within the underlying ensemble of trajectories \cite{zenesini_24}.